sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 sudo sh macos-uninstall.sh
 ```

 The script will ask you what database you want to stop backing up and optimizing.
 The database you specify will then stop being backed up, stop being optimized, and all relevant files will be safely and cleanly removed from your system.
-The database itself will remain untouched.
+The database itself, as well as the backup files that have already been generated, will remain untouched.

 ### Uninstall on Red Hat Enterprise Linux